Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states verb 'Retrieves', resource 'analytics data about DNS query response status codes', and distinguishes from sibling tools by specifying 'status codes'.
+Description clearly specifies verb ('Retrieves') and resource ('analytics data about DNS query response status codes').
+It distinguishes from sibling tools like getAnalyticsDestinations or getAnalyticsDevices by targeting a specific metric (status codes).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.